-Be sure to supply all the information for Parts I, II, and, if applicable, Part III.
-Your disclosure will be considered adequate if you file Form 8275 and supply the information requested in detail.
+Be sure to supply all of the information requested in Parts I and II and, if applicable, Part III.
+Your disclosure will be considered adequate if you file Form 8275-R and supply the information requested in detail.

 Use Part IV on page 2 if you need more space for Part I or II.
 Indicate the corresponding part and line number from page 1.
 You can use a continuation sheet(s) if you need additional space.
 Be sure to put your name and identifying number on each sheet.

 Reference ID number.
-If you are filing Form 8275 to disclose a position related to a foreign entity for which an information return (such as Form 5471) is filed, enter on Form 8275 the same reference ID number for the foreign entity that is entered on the information return.
+If you are filing Form 8275-R to disclose a position related to a foreign entity for which an information return (such as Form 5471) is filed, enter on Form 8275-R the same reference ID number for the foreign entity that is entered on the information return.

-If you are filing Form 8275 to report a position or positions related to multiple foreign entities, file a separate Form 8275 for each foreign entity.
+If you are filing Form 8275-R to report a position or positions related to multiple foreign entities, file a separate Form 8275-R for each foreign entity.